-To diagnose polio, your doctor will take your child’s medical history and carefully examine her.
+To diagnose polio, your doctor will take your child’s medical history and carefully examine your child.
 Your doctor might take a sample from your child’s throat.
 The doctor might also take samples of your child’s poo or of the fluid around your child’s brain and spinal cord.

 There’s no cure for polio.

 Flu-like symptoms usually go away on their own.
-You can try giving your child pain medication like paracetamol if he’s uncomfortable.
-You can also help ease symptoms by encouraging your child to get lots of rest and drink plenty of fluids.
+You can try giving your child pain medicine like paracetamol or ibuprofen if they’re uncomfortable.
+You can also help to ease your child’s symptoms by encouraging your child to get plenty of rest and drink plenty of fluids.

-If your doctor thinks your child might have a severe case of polio because of signs of paralysis, your child will need to go to hospital.
+If your child has a severe case of polio with signs of paralysis, your child will need to be admitted to hospital.

 Physiotherapy and medication for muscle spasms can help with the effects of paralysis.

 In some cases, children with polio will need help with feeding and breathing.

 Don’t give aspirin to children under 12 years unless it’s prescribed by a doctor.
 Aspirin can make your child susceptible to Reye’s syndrome, a rare but potentially deadly illness.
 If you’re giving your child any over-the-counter medicines, check with your pharmacist or doctor to make sure these have no aspirin.

 Although Australia is polio free, the virus can be brought in from countries where it still exists.